Regulatory hold points for facility refurbishments

-Reactor operation cannot proceed past any of the 4 hold points without approval, which is delegated by the Commission to the CNSC’s Executive Vice-President and Chief Regulatory Operations Officer.
+Reactor operation cannot proceed past any of the 4 RHPs without approval from the Commission.
+For the Darlington and Bruce facilities, this approval has been delegated to a person authorized by the Commission, specifically the CNSC’s Executive Vice-President and Chief Regulatory Operations Officer.

-The 4 regulatory hold points require the operator to seek authorization prior to:
+The 4 RHPs require the operator to seek approval prior to:

-2. removing the guaranteed shutdown state (GSS) and starting the reactor
+- removing the guaranteed shutdown state and starting the reactor

 Darlington Nuclear Generating Station

-An excellent example of how regulatory hold points help the CNSC maintain rigorous safety standards in Canada is the current refurbishment of the Darlington Nuclear Generating Station in southern Ontario.
+An excellent example of how RHPs help the CNSC maintain rigorous safety standards in Canada is the current refurbishment of the Darlington Nuclear Generating Station in southern Ontario.
 In December 2015, the Commission renewed the 10-year operating licence for this facility and authorized the licence holder, Ontario Power Generation (OPG), to undertake the refurbishment and life extension of all 4 Darlington reactor units.
-In 2016, Unit 2 underwent a 3‑and-half-year refurbishment outage, resuming commercial operation in June 2020.
+In 2016, Unit 2 underwent a 3.5-year refurbishment outage, resuming commercial operation in June 2020.
+Following this, Unit 3 was also refurbished and was returned to service in July 2023.
+In November 2024, Unit 1 was returned to service following its refurbishment.

-Under licence condition 15.4 of the Darlington PROL (13.02/2025), OPG is required to obtain authorization from the Commission to remove the pre-established regulatory hold points before proceeding to the next step in return-to-service activities.
-In support of this refurbishment project, CNSC and OPG staff created a unit-specific Return to Service Protocol, which is a document that establishes specific deliverables and schedules that OPG must meet to fulfill the prerequisites for the removal of each regulatory hold point.
+Under licence condition 15.4 of the Darlington power reactor operating licence (PROL) (13.00/2045), OPG is required to obtain approval from the Commission (or a person authorized by the Commission) for the removal of each of the pre-established RHPs before proceeding to the next step in return-to-service activities.
+In support of this refurbishment project, CNSC and OPG staff created unit-specific return-to-service protocols.
+These protocols establish specific deliverables and schedules, which OPG must meet to fulfill the prerequisites for the removal of RHPs for the return to service of each unit that has undergone a refurbishment.

-In accordance with the Darlington licence conditions handbook, OPG will submit special documentation, known as completion assurance documentation, for each regulatory hold point.
+In accordance with the Darlington licence conditions handbook, OPG will submit special documentation, known as completion assurance documentation, for each RHP.
 In addition, once sustained operation is at 100% full power, OPG will be required to submit further documentation specifying what activities were completed between the return from 35% to 100% full power.

 Figure 1 - Text version